Robert Walter (musician)

 Robert Walter is an American keyboard player specializing in soul jazz on the Hammond B3 organ and Fender Rhodes.
 He is best known as a founding member of The Greyboy Allstars.
+Walter, splits his time between The Greyboy Allstars, his own 20th Congress, and a robust film soundtrack session career in Los Angeles.

 Biography

-Walter, splits his time between The Greyboy Allstars, his own 20th Congress, and a robust film soundtrack career in Los Angeles.

 After starting on piano, Robert developed a deep connection with the Hammond organ and its place in American musical tradition.
 Gospel, Jazz, soul music and psychedelic rock have all been impacted and defined by the classic grind and warble of the B3 and Leslie speaker.
 He learned first-hand from masters of the instrument like Dr. Lonnie Smith, Art Neville, and Rueben Wilson.
-He has performed and recorded with heavyweights Fred Wesley, Roger Waters, Gary Bartz, Bernard Purdie, George Porter Jr., Skerik, Melvin Sparks, Andy Bey, Reuben Wilson, Susan Tedeschi, Harvey Mason, Alec Ounsworth, Anders Osborne, Red Holloway, Chuck Rainey, Phil Upchurch, Mike Clark, Johnny Vidacovich, Mike Gordon, and Steve Kimock.
+He has performed and recorded with heavyweights Fred Wesley, Roger Waters, Gary Bartz, Bernard Purdie, George Porter Jr., Skerik, Melvin Sparks, Andy Bey, Reuben Wilson, Susan Tedeschi, Harvey Mason, Alec Ounsworth, Anders Osborne, Red Holloway, Chuck Rainey, Phil Upchurch, Mike Clark, Johnny Vidacovich, Joey Waronker, Mike Gordon, Brooks Nielsen, and Steve Kimock.

 Walter became a part of the early San Diego music scene while still in high school in 1984, first playing drums in the funk-rock band Daddy Long Leggs, a foursome that included magnet-high-school students Walter, Mike Watson, Damien Dunmore, and Brian Jordan.
 After the break-up of Daddy Long Leggs, Walter moved over to keyboards (under the pseudonym "Stretch") forming the rock band Creedle, which emerged in the early '90s.
 The band released three full-length albums along with numerous 7" singles.

 Walter co-founded The Greyboy Allstars, which initially formed in 1993 as the backing band for rare groove luminary DJ Greyboy and started playing weekly at San Diego's now defunct Green Circle, weekends at San Francisco's Elbo Room and various clubs throughout Europe.

 In 1999, six years into The Greyboy Allstars, Walter formed Robert Walter's 20th Congress, which featured Robert on electric piano and Hammond B3 organ, Dap-Kings Cochemea Gastelum on alto sax, electric sax and flute, Chris Stillwell on bass and Stanton Moore on drums.
 20th Congress released their debut full-length recording, Money Shot, on San Francisco's Fog City Records in 2000.

 Walter moved from his native San Diego to New Orleans in 2003, and subsequently reunited with producer Dan Prothero to record Super Heavy Organ with local legends Johnny Vidacovich, James Singleton, Tim Green, and Stanton Moore.